TOAST-DOCS/Compute-Instance/en/console-guide.md

 Instances will be charged using the new flavor from the moment the modification completes.

+### Change Instance OS Details

+You can change instance OS information regardless of the state of the instance.

+On the **Compute > Instance** page, click the instance whose OS information you want to change.
+On the **Basic Information** tab of that instance's details screen, click **OS > Change**.

+> [Note] You can't change the OS type.

-### Change Instance Key Pairs
+### Change Instance Key Pair

+You can change the instance key pair only if the instance is active.

+On the **Compute > Instance** page, click the instance whose key pair information you want to change.
+On the **Basic Information** tab of that instance's details screen, click **Key Pair > Change**.

-You can change the instance key pair only if the instance is enabled.
-Change the instance default account's key pair to the selected key pair.
-The instance default account can be found in the **Access Information** tab of the instance details screen.
+Change the key pair of the instance default account to the selected key pair.
+The instance default account can be found on the **Connection Information** tab of the instance's bottom details screen.

 > [Caution] Changing an instance key pair deletes all public key information in the instance except for the selected key pair.